laurihy/partyoptimizer/README.md

-partyoptimizer
+PartyOptimizer
 ==============

-Course work for data structures and algorithms
+Course work for data structures and algorithms.
+Given a set of seats and participants, find the best possible seating arrangement.

+Still work in progress.